Anjali Menon: Early life and education

 Anjali Menon was born in Kozhikode to T M Nair and Sarada Nair.
-She spent her childhood in Dubai, United Arab Emirates and travelled annually to India.
+She spent her childhood in Dubai, United Arab Emirates.

-Prior to her film education Anjali graduated from Providence Women's College, Kozhikode and received her Masters in Communication Studies from Pune University.
-Anjali has trained in Indian classical dance and music.Alumna of London Film School, Anjali postgraduated with Honors in Film Direction, Film Producing and Film Editing in 2003.
+Alumna of London Film School, Anjali postgraduated with Honors in Film Direction, Film Producing and Film Editing in 2003.
+Prior to her film education, Anjali graduated from Providence Women's College, Kozhikode and received her master's degree in Communication Studies from Pune University.
+Anjali has trained in Indian classical dance and music.

 Personal life

-She lives in Mumbai with her husband and son.
+She lives between India and Dubai, United Arab Emirates.

 Career

-Anjali started her career by editing and assisting producers in the making of educational documentaries.
-She took up event photography and feature writing for journals.